x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/org-config-transfer-attributes/active-sync-organization-settings.md

 ms.collection:
 - Ent_O365_Hybrid
 - Hybrid
-description: "Active sync organization settings attributes can be copied by the Hybrid Configuration Wizard from your on-premises organization to Exchange Online to help simplify your hybrid deployment"
+description: "ActiveSync organization settings attributes can be copied by the Hybrid Configuration Wizard from your on-premises organization to Exchange Online to help simplify your hybrid deployment"
 ---

-# Active sync organization settings attributes
+# ActiveSync organization settings attributes

-The following attributes of Active sync organization settings are copied from an on-premises Exchange organization to Exchange Online when the **Organization Configuration Transfer** option is selected in the Hybrid Configuration Wizard.
+The following attributes of ActiveSync organization settings are copied from an on-premises Exchange organization to Exchange Online when the **Organization Configuration Transfer** option is selected in the Hybrid Configuration Wizard.

 | **ActiveSyncOrganizationSettings** | **Available In**          |
 |------------------------------------|---------------------------|